 Baptist Medical Center is a full-service emergency care facility providing emergency services 24 hours a day.
 Baptist's ER provides care to patients of all ages and those with diagnoses ranging from non-emergent complaints to life threatening conditions.
 All physicians on staff in Baptist's Emergency Department are board-certified specialists in emergency medicine.

-Baptist's Emergency Department has 45 rooms, including 30 acute care rooms all of which are equipped with TVs.
+Baptist's Emergency Department has 45 rooms, including 30 acute care rooms and seven express care rooms, all of which are equipped with TVs.
 Respiratory therapy, laboratory, radiology, surgery, and other invasive and non-invasive services are immediately available to the patient population needing them.
 Medical and surgical beds as well as an Adult ICU, CCU, CVS, and obstetrical units are directly available.
 Baptist offers comprehensive acute care and critical care services.

 In addition to board certified Emergency Medicine physicians, the emergency department is staffed with certified nurse practitioners, registered nurses, licensed practical nurses, ER/Orthopaedic Technicians, Unit Assistants, Unit Clerks, and X-ray Technicians.